ilya16/search-engine/README.md

-# Search Engine based on Boolean Retrieval Model
+# Search Engine based on Ranked Retrieval Model
 This is a Python implementation of search engine.
-Index file is built using LISA documents collection and search is based on Boolean Retrieval Model.
-Search queries support operators `AND`, `OR`, `NOT`, `(` and `)`.
+Index file is built using LISA documents collection and search by default is based on Ranked Retrieval Model, but also implements Boolean Retrieval Model which search queries support operators `AND`, `OR`, `NOT`, `(` and `)`.

 ## Installation:
 1. Make sure you have a `Python 3` interpreter on your machine.
 The preferable version is `Python 3.6`, because solution was tested on this version.